danielcodes/danielcodes.github.io/_posts/2018-03-16-deploying-pollster.md

 }
 ~~~

-Now the last change that was needed was to proxy the http calls to the Django app.
-This was done by:
+Now the last change that was needed was to proxy the http calls to the Django app

 ~~~
 location /api {